 As it is an oil based, restyling is key.
 No hassle (tension) to restyle.
 It held its good hold with a tad of waving.

-Clean, manageable.
+Very manageable.
 I don’t build up washing or rinsing.
 Just add water and tonic, then a few licks of pomade and start off styling.
+Don’t use too much shampoo since it rinses out quite easily.

-Around 3 times with shampoo.
+Around 2 times with shampoo.
+Rinses easy.
 The hair feels healthy afterwards.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/